Zachariah Chandler: Last speech and death

 Under consideration by party leaders as a possible candidate in the 1880 presidential election, Chandler went to Chicago to deliver a political speech on October 31, 1879.
 Maintaining his Radical roots, Chandler spoke in front of an African American Young Men's Republican Auxiliary Club at McCormick Hall.
 Chandler said that he hoped one day blacks would be able to vote freely and safely, run for office, and make speeches throughout the nation including the South just as former rebels were allowed to vote, run for office, and speak in the North.
 Although he had earlier contracted a cold he was known to be his robust self that day.
 The next day he was found dead in one of his rooms at the Grand Pacific Hotel at 7:00 in the morning reclining on his bed.
 He is interred at Elmwood Cemetery in Detroit.

-Historical legacy
+Legacy

-When Chandler was appointed Secretary of Interior by President Grant in 1875, reformers were concerned that corruption and patronage in the Department would continue as under Secretary Columbus Delano, Grant's previous appointment.
+When Chandler was appointed Secretary of Interior by President Grant in 1875, reformers were concerned that corruption and patronage in the department would continue as under Secretary Columbus Delano, Grant's previous appointment.
 Chandler had a reputation as a wealthy Republican partisan political boss, rather than a reformer.
 However, these concerns proved unwarranted, as Chandler proved to be an efficient reformer.
 Chandler investigated corruption in his department and reported to President Grant, who gave him approval to launch reforms.
-He fired many in the Department who were involved in corruption and fraud, and removed from the Department persons known as "Indian Attorneys."
+He fired many in the department who were involved in corruption and fraud, and removed from the department persons known as "Indian Attorneys."